Is there a difference between backyard breeding and front yard breeding?

 Backyard breeders are often pairing two dogs for breeding that really should not be bred.
 They may have websites, ‘nice’ photos and even a nice home and clean puppies; however, they may still be unethical.

 A Great Dane is not a Great Dane is not a Great Dane.
 AKC papers, Euro build and ‘neat colors’ are NOT enough to justify breeding two dogs together.

 Backyard breeders, even the ‘nice’ friendly ones, are directly responsible for the number of dogs needing rescue, and for the ongoing health and temperament problems we see in Great Danes.

 SIGNS OF A BACKYARD BREEDER

-- They will have no records of proper health testing (Full OFA tests with certificate & CHIC# to verify at www.ofa.org, or similar standard in other Countries
+- They will have no records of proper health testing or only did some of the testing (ask for Full OFA tests with certificate & CHIC# to verify at www.ofa.org, or similar standard in other Countries